JsLth/photon/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

+# photon 0.3.5

+This is a re-submission

+# photon 0.3.1

-## This is a re-submission, after review on 2024-11-05
+This is a re-submission, after review on 2024-11-05

 ### Comments by Benjamin Altmann